szyu123/zhouyushen/_pages/about.md

 I am a final-year Ph.D. student in Econometrics and Statistics at the University of Chicago Booth School of Business, where I am advised by [Prof. Dacheng Xiu](https://dachxiu.chicagobooth.edu/).
 Prior to UChicago, I obtained a B.S. in Statistics from the School of the Gifted Young, University of Science and Technology of China in 2020.
 My research lies in the intersection of econometrics, statistics, and machine learning, with a focus on providing theoretical guarantees for applying machine learning methods in the field of economics and finance.

-## Research Interest
-Machine Learning
-High Dimensional Statistics
-Time-series Econometrics
-Financial Econometrics

 **Email**: zshen10@chicagobooth.edu

 **[Download CV](_pages/CV.pdf)**

+## Research Interest
+Machine Learning, High Dimensional Statistics, Time-series Econometrics, Financial Econometrics

 ## Research
 **On the Theory of RNNs** (with Xiao Chen, Yu Chen, and Dacheng Xiu)